Frobenius subalgebra lattices in tensor categories: Introduction

+In the setting of Hopf algebras, this problem specializes to the following question (see~\cite{PalMO26b} and Theorem \ref{thm:HopfFrobRep}).

+\begin{question} Is every left coideal subalgebra of a finite-dimensional $C^*$-Hopf algebra necessarily a $*$-subalgebra? \end{question}

-To establish finiteness results, we typically employ comparison arguments that depend on some notion of \emph{positivity}.
-Every unitary tensor category is positive (Definition \ref{def:PositiveTensor} and Proposition \ref{prop:C*positive}).
-However, since our work is set in the more general framework of linear monoidal categories, we introduce the notion of weak positivity (Definition \ref{def:weaklyPositiveTensor})—the broadest relaxation of unitarity we have identified as sufficient for our proofs.
-We demonstrate that all semisimple tensor categories over $\mathbb{C}$ are weakly positive (Theorem \ref{thm:semisweakly}).
+To establish finiteness results, we generally rely on comparison arguments involving a suitable notion of \emph{positivity} (Definition~\ref{def:PositiveTensor}).
+Every unitary tensor category is positive (Proposition~\ref{prop:C*positive}), although the converse fails in general (see Remark~\ref{rk:PosVsUnitary}).
+Since our work is carried out in the broader setting of linear monoidal categories, we introduce the notion of weak positivity (Definition~\ref{def:weaklyPositiveTensor}), which is the most general relaxation of positivity we have found sufficient for our arguments.
+We prove that every semisimple tensor category over~$\mathbb{C}$ is weakly positive (Theorem~\ref{thm:semisweakly}).

-In \S\ref{sec:Angle}, we introduce the notion of a \emph{formal angle} between two idempotents associated with Frobenius subalgebras of a connected Frobenius algebra (see Remark \ref{rk:formal}).
-This construction builds on insights from the arXiv version of \cite{BDLR19}, which were also adapted in \cite{BG21} for use in a $C^*$-algebraic context.
-This leads to the following generalization of Watatani's theorem, proved in \S \ref{sec:Wat}:

-\begin{restatetheorem}{thm:allfinite} Let $\mathcal{C}$ be a $\mathbb{C}$-linear abelian rigid monoidal category where $\one$ is linear-simple (Remark \ref{rk:LinSimple}).
-Let $X$ be a connected Frobenius algebra in $\mathcal{C}$, of finite length and semisimple as an object.
-If there exists a quasi-pivotal structure $\phi$ (Definition \ref{def:quasipivotal}) such that $X$ is $\phi_X$-weakly positive (Definition \ref{def:weakpositive}) and $\phi_X$ is an algebra isomorphism (Definition \ref{def:FrobMor}), then the Frobenius $\mathcal{B}$-subalgebra lattice of $X$ is finite. \end{restatetheorem}
+Inspired by ideas from the arXiv version of \cite{BDLR19} (also adapted to the $C^*$-algebra setting in \cite{BG21}), we introduce in \S\ref{sec:Angle} the notion of a \emph{formal angle} (see Remark \ref{rk:formal}) between two Frobenius subalgebras of a connected Frobenius algebra whose intersection and sum are both ambiently selfdual; such a pair is called \emph{coherent} (Definition \ref{def:CoherentPair}).
+We also define a \emph{coherent sublattice} (Definition \ref{def:CoherentSublattice}) of the Frobenius subalgebra poset as a sublattice in which every pair is coherent.
+This framework yields the following generalization of Watatani's finiteness theorem, established in \S\ref{sec:Wat}: \begin{restatetheorem}{thm:allfinite} Let $\mathcal{C}$ be a $\mathbb{C}$-linear abelian rigid monoidal category with a linear-simple unit object $\one$ and a quasi-pivotal structure $\phi$ (Definition \ref{def:quasipivotal}).
+Let $X$ be a finite-length connected Frobenius algebra in $\mathcal{C}$ that is $\phi_X$-weakly positive (Definition \ref{def:weakpositive}), where $\phi_X$ is an algebra isomorphism (Definition \ref{def:FrobMor}), and suppose that $\End_{\mathcal{C}}(X)$ is finite-dimensional.
+Then every coherent sublattice of the Frobenius subalgebra poset of $X$ is finite. \end{restatetheorem}